PM arrives in Israel to ‘express solidarity’ over October 7 Hamas attacks

 The Prime Minister has arrived in Israel to “express solidarity” with the country over Hamas’s October 7 attack as part of a two-day trip calling for any escalation of violence in the wider region to be avoided.

-Rishi Sunak landed at Ben Gurion airport on Thursday morning ahead of holding talks with his counterpart, Benjamin Netanyahu, and President Isaac Herzog.
+In a meeting with President Isaac Herzog, Rishi Sunak said he had “not just a right” but a “duty” to restore security to the country.

-“Above all, I’m here to express my solidarity with the Israeli people.
-You have suffered an unspeakable, horrific act of terrorism and I want you to know that the United Kingdom and I stand with you,” Mr Sunak told reporters on the ground.
+After landing at Ben Gurion airport, Mr Sunak told reporters on the ground: “Above all, I’m here to express my solidarity with the Israeli people.
+You have suffered an unspeakable, horrific act of terrorism and I want you to know that the United Kingdom and I stand with you.”

-As part of a trip, he will urge Middle East leaders to “avoid further dangerous escalation”, saying that “too many lives have been lost” already in the Israeli-Hamas conflict.
+As part of the two-day trip, he will urge Middle East leaders to “avoid further dangerous escalation”, saying that “too many lives have been lost” already in the Israeli-Hamas conflict.

 The visit comes after the US president flew into Israel on Wednesday in a diplomatic bid to prevent fighting from spiralling into a larger crisis.

-The president’s trip appeared to mark a breakthrough, with Mr Netanyahu’s office announcing it had approved a request from Mr Biden to allow Egypt to deliver limited quantities of humanitarian aid to the Gaza Strip.
+The president’s trip appeared to mark a breakthrough, with Israeli Prime Minister Benjamin Netanyahu’s office announcing it had approved a request to allow Egypt to deliver limited quantities of humanitarian aid to the Gaza Strip.

-The first crack in a punishing 10-day siege on the territory came a day after a deadly blast at a Gaza City hospital killed hundreds.
+The first crack in a punishing 10-day siege on the territory came a day after a deadly blast at a Gaza City hospital is understood to have killed hundreds.

+In a readout of the Prime Minister’s meeting with President Herzog, No 10 said they had “agreed on the importance of getting urgent humanitarian support to ordinary Palestinians in Gaza who are also suffering.”

+“The Prime Minister and President Herzog stressed the imperative need to avoid further escalation of violence in the region.
+They agreed to continue working together to that end,” the readout said.

+Mr Sunak told the head of state that Israel had “not just a right” but a “duty” to restore security to the country.

-Hamas blamed Israel for the strike, while Tel Aviv pointed the finger at a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
+Hamas has blamed Israel for the hospital strike, while Tel Aviv pointed the finger at a rocket misfire by Islamic Jihad, another militant group operating in Gaza.
 Islamic Jihad has dismissed the claim.

 Appearing on Thursday’s morning media round, security minister Tom Tugendhat said British intelligence services are still working to establish the facts surrounding the blast.